First Investment Bank (PJSC)

 Public Join-Stock Company First Investment Bank, commonly known as PJSC First Investment Bank (Pershyi Investytsiynyi Bank) is the Ukrainian bank that offers a full range of banking services to private and corporate customers.
 The bank was registered on 20 June 1997 with its headquarters at 6 Moskovskiy Avenue, Kyiv.
 There are over 30 branches in 11 regions of Ukraine.

+The bank's network consists of 30 separate subdivisions (including the head office) in 11 regions of Ukraine.
+The bank positions itself as a universal bank.
+In terms of assets as of 1 November 2020, it ranked 50th among all 74 banks in Ukraine.
+As of the beginning of 2020, the majority owner of the bank was a citizen of the Russian Federation, Yevgeny Giner.